Benchmarking Cognitive Biases in Large Language Models as Evaluators: Experiment Setup

-Next, we examine the tendency for models to choose their own responses or \textsc{Egocentric Bias} in both the aliased and named cases.
-For the anonymized aliases, the largest models, with the exception of \textsc{InstructGPT}, generally tend to prefer their own responses ($>50\%$).
-Additionally, although \textsc{Koala} has a low valid response rate, it also tends to prefer its own responses in cases where it produces a valid preference.
-When including real model names, we see a large drop in self-preference for models in the largest size group ($> 10B$ and $< 10B$) were the most strongly impacted by the distracting information, with $>80\%$ of evaluations being counted as distracted.
+For \textsc{Egocentric Bias}, in the anonymized aliases, the largest models as well as \textsc{Koala} tend to prefer their own responses ($>50\%$) with the exception of \textsc{InstructGPT}.
+However, with real model names (\textsc{Compassion)}, we see a large drop in self-preference for models in the largest size group ($> 10B$) were the most strongly impacted by the distracting information, with $>80\%$ of evaluations being counted as distracted.
 On the other hand, API-based models such as \textsc{ChatGPT} and \textsc{Cohere} remained robust against these distractions in their rankings.
 We include the list of distractions we use in Appendix \ref{sec:appendix:prompting}.